-'ELEPAIO

-This dainty little wrenlike bird, called 'elepaio, is one of the friendliest natives in the park.
-A member of the Old World flycatcher family, it lives on insects found on tree leaves and stems and builds its deep nest out of lichens held together with cobwebs.
+'ELEPAIO This dainty little wrenlike bird, called 'elepaio, is one of the friendliest natives in the park.
+A member of the Old World fly insects found on tree leaves and stems and builds its deep nest out of lichens held together with cobwebs.